Insight Tarot - iOS App

 Note: While focus can be manually toggled, it's also query-responsive: certain keywords like "Love" will auto-shift it without intervention.
 The user always has ultimate control, and AI summarization accounts for all of it.

-From Home, user selects “Past • Present • Future” multi-card reading, also available under Spreads tab.
+From Spreads, user selects “Past • Present • Future” multi-card spread.

 Here, the user can add an optional query, and/or change focus for the reading.
 User taps query field.